 - Provides detailed overview of the assessment criteria of the ICAO LPRs

-- Enables participants to become confident examiners of English for Aviation
+- Helps participants to become confident in their role as examiners of English for Aviation

 The course offers initial (ab initio) examiner training of the ICAO recommended minimum 40 hours.
 It is designed for those seeking certification on the way to recognition by their NAAs as examiners of plain English in the context of aviation in accordance with the ICAO Language Proficiency Requirements (LPRs) for the language assessment of pilots and/or air traffic controllers for licence endorsement purposes.

 The course provides the necessary foundation in the principles and practice of Aviation English language proficiency examining, sufficient for the participants to gain initial certification in their role as ICAO LPR Examiners.
 The course provides the examiners with an introduction to the theoretical knowledge and professional competence required in their roles.
 It develops a working understanding of the ICAO Holistic Descriptors of operational language proficiency and Language Proficiency Rating Scale, the application of the criteria contained in the Scale and Descriptors in the language proficiency assessment of air traffic controllers and flight crew, and the skill of examining spoken English in the context of aviation in general.